WMRR: History

-101.7 began as WKJR-FM in 1974, sister station to the now-defunct WKJR AM 1520.
-At the time, both stations were formatted with Christian programming and owned by the Kuiper family which also owned WFUR-AM and FM in Grand Rapids and WKPR in Kalamazoo.
+The station began as WKJR-FM in 1974, sister station to the now-defunct WKJR (AM 1520).
+At the time, both stations were formatted with Christian radio programming and owned by the Kuiper family which also owned WFUR-AM and FM in Grand Rapids and WKPR in Kalamazoo.
 In the early 1980s WKJR-FM separated programming to air a beautiful music format as WABM.
 The Kuiper family sold the station in 1986 to Goodrich Radio, which at the same time acquired competitor easy listening station 104.5 WQWQ; Goodrich moved the WQWQ calls and format to 101.7 and launched a Top-40 format as "104.5 Sunny-FM" with the calls WSNX.
-Coinciding with an industry trend away from the Beautiful Music/Easy Listening format as its demographics became older and unsalable, 101.7 WQWQ moved to Adult Contemporary as WQFN "Fun 101.7" in 1990, back to the WQWQ calls and easy format a year later, and then to Album Oriented Rock as WMRR in 1992.
+Coinciding with an industry trend away from the beautiful music/easy listening format as its demographics became older and unsalable, WQWQ moved to adult contemporary as WQFN "Fun 101.7" in 1990, back to the WQWQ calls and easy format a year later, and then to album oriented rock as WMRR in 1992.